Neurology Clinic staff take part in team building and educational event

 Clinic staff won a Meritorious Service Award for its performance on Press Ganey surveys that ask patients to rate clinic staff and customer service.
 The clinic received a Service Excellence Award from Press Ganey for the first quarter of 2011 by earning more than 95 percent in two of five categories -- Visit and Care Provider.

 “The staff certainly have a genuine concern for patients and making sure that patients are taken care of, “ said Clinic Manager Lewis Garrison.

 Along with the honor came a $1,000 award that Garrison decided to use for the team building event.

 “I think it meant a lot because often we work, work, work and we never come together except for meetings,” Garrison said.
 “This was a an eye-opener to show that leadership does care, and we do things together as a team.”

 The program at Main Event included a presentation from UT Southwestern’s Organizational Development and Training office.
 Pat Travis of ODT talked about issues such as the importance of getting clear instructions when receiving tasks and thinking outside the box.

-Dr. Gil Wolfe, professor of neurology, provided an educational element to the program.
-He presented on topics such as demyelinating disorders, peripheral neuropathy and non-medicated treatments for neurological diseases.
+Gil Wolfe, M.D., Professor of Neurology, provided an educational element to the program.
+He presented on topics such as demyelinating disorders, peripheral neuropathy, and non-medicated treatments for neurological diseases.